mumanchu/AdafruitADA5752/README.md

 <img src="https://github.com/mumanchu/mumanchu/blob/main/assets/ada5752/ada5752dinpin.jpg" alt="Picture of ADA5752 DIN pin" width="600">

+In the picture above, the obscured RGB LEDs have been removed and replacement LEDs fitted on a piggyback board.

 > [!WARNING]
 > It is almost impossible to unsolder the existing RGB LEDs without damaging them.
 So you will need four new WS2813B LEDs.
 An LED strip can also be used, maybe with more than 4 LEDs if you modify the Neopixel buffer length in `AdafruitADA5752::beginNeopixel()` (but I have not tried this).
 If using more than 4 LEDs you'll probably need a separate power supply.